 Heat ½ tablespoon of the oil in a skillet.
 Add the coriander, cumin, chillies. cardamom, cloves, dagad phool and mace if using, cinnamon, peppercorns, poppy seeds and fennel seeds, Roast over medium heat, stirring frequently, until the coriander seeds start changing color and become fragrant.

 Add the sliced onion, garlic and ginger and saute until the onions get brown spots.
 Stir in turmeric after turning off the heat.
 Remove the spices to a plate to cool down.

 Without adding any more oil, roast the shredded coconut in the hot pan until some of the shreds turn quite brown but be careful not to burn.
 Coconut has oils and can burn easily.
 Place the coconut on the plate with the other roasted spices.

 Once the coconut and spices have cooled, add them to the blender with a cup of water (or use a cup of the water you soaked the mushrooms in).
 Blend into a very smooth paste.

-In the same skillet, heat the remaining 1 tbsp of oil.
+In the same skillet, heat the remaining 1 tablespoon of oil.

-Add the chopped onions and cilantro with about ½ tsp of salt and cook until the onions begin to brown.
+Add the chopped onions and cilantro with about ½ teaspoon of salt and cook until the onions begin to brown.